UTMediaCAT/Voyage/README.md

 Here you can view your action history and quick navigations to the database
 ####Scope
 Here, you can view and edit 4 requirement to explore:
-* __Monitoring Sites__: The sites in which explorer will look into.
+* __Referring Sites__: The sites in which explorer will look into.
 It will automatically get validated when adding.
 * __Twitter Accounts__: The twitter accounts which explorer will look into.
 It will automatically be validated when adding.
-* __Foreign Sites__: The sites which explorer looks for in the articles/tweets if they are used as source.
+* __Source Sites__: The sites which explorer looks for in the articles/tweets if they are used as source.
 * __Keywords__: The words which explorer look for in the articles/tweets if they are used.

 ####Data